The Complexity of Probabilistic Lobbying: Abstract

 \section{Abstract}

 We propose models for lobbying in a probabilistic environment, in which an actor (called ``The Lobby'') seeks to influence voters' preferences of voting for or against multiple issues when the voters' preferences are represented in terms of probabilities.
-In particular, we provide two evaluation criteria and three bribery methods to formally describe these models, and we consider the resulting forms of lobbying with and without issue weighting.
-We provide a formal analysis for these problems of lobbying in a stochastic environment, and determine their classical and parameterized complexity depending on the given bribery/evaluation criteria.
+In particular, we provide two evaluation criteria and two bribery methods to formally describe these models, and we consider the resulting forms of lobbying with and without issue weighting.
+We provide a formal analysis for these problems of lobbying in a stochastic environment, and determine their classical and parameterized complexity depending on the given bribery/evaluation criteria and on various natural parameterizations.
 Specifically, we show that some of these problems can be solved in polynomial time, some are $\np$-complete but fixed-parameter tractable, and some are $\wtwo$-complete.
-Finally, we provide approximability and inapproximability results for these problems and several variants.
+Finally, we provide approximability and inapproximability results for these problems and several variants. \ and the corresponding cost matrix~$C_P$: {